How to be a strong candidate for medical school

 They consider

-- Experiences in health care, clubs, service organizations, leadership roles, job shadowing and more.
+- Experiences in healthcare, clubs, service organizations, leadership roles, job shadowing and more.

 It’s important to